-Caring for nearly four year old twin boys Cameron and Aydan, who were both diagnosed with varying levels of autism, developmental delay, sensory processing disorders, speech disorders and suspected intellectual disability over the past two years has, at times, been a real juggling act for parents Natalie and Hadi and older siblings Jess and Jordan.
+Caring for twin boys Cameron and Aydan, who have both been diagnosed with varying levels of autism, developmental delay, sensory processing disorders, speech disorders and suspected intellectual disability has, at times, been a real juggling act for parents Natalie and Hadi and older siblings Jess and Jordan.

-But, as 17 year old Jess explains, “our family believes that it is important that we support each other to the best of our ability, help each other through struggles, and encourage each other to achieve our goals.”
+But, as young adult Jess explains, “our family believes that it is important that we support each other to the best of our ability, help each other through struggles, and encourage each other to achieve our goals.”

 As a mum, Natalie says the struggle she shares with her family began with the diagnosis of both twins, which happened at different stages, for different things, and at varying levels.

-She says the hardest part of Cameron’s diagnosis was the multiple diagnosis he received, but says in Aydan’s case, the hardest part was that it was all so unexpected.
+She says the hardest part of Cameron’s diagnosis was the multiple diagnoses he received, but says in Aydan’s case, the hardest part was that it was all so unexpected.

 “In Cameron’s case I was relieved to have a diagnosis because it meant he would get the help he needed, admittedly I was overwhelmed at the severity of the diagnosis and concerned about what the future held for him,” she says.

 “When Aydan was diagnosed, I took it quite badly, it came as quite a shock that he also received a diagnosis on the more severe end of the spectrum, even though at the time of his assessment I was also confident a diagnosis of Autism Spectrum Disorder (ASD) would be made.

 “With both boys, I feel I went through a period of grief, most of that period was mourning for them and worrying about what this meant for their future.”